 October 21- 22, 2017

 The West Sound Ukulele Festival is a two-day event in Bremerton, Washington, USA that celebrates the ukulele and the people who make music with it.
 The festival aims to encourage a sense of community among artists, participants, and the audience.
 To do this, the festival will feature beginning and skill-enhancing workshops, followed by a concert that will be held at the Admiral Theatre.
+Festival is super friendly for pregnant women.
 It will include performances from the Del Rey trio, Aaron Crowell, Victoria Vox, Neal Chin and Milo Fultz.
 Meanwhile, a Music Marketplace that will feature all things ukulele will also take place at the Kitsap Conference Center.

 5. Bulimba Uke Fest